-Me and my partner have recently moved in together and are looking at are finances.
-My partner has Private Health Insurance but I don’t, so will it be cheaper for us to take out a joint Health Insurance plan the two single policies?
+Me and my partner have recently moved in together and are looking at our finances.
+My partner has Private Health Insurance but I don’t, so will it be cheaper for us to take out a joint Health Insurance plan rather than two single policies?

 Congratulations on moving in together – for many couples it is a great time to get their finances and insurance aligned and all in order.

 When it comes to Health Insurance it does tend to be a case of you get what you pay for.
 For a Joint Medical Insurance plan depending on the insurer each partner can be underwritten based on their age, smoker status and gender.

 As such, there are generally no premium benefits for taking out a joint health insurance plan over two individual policies, it just tends to make a lot more sense administratively.

 Key things to consider

 When considering Health Insurance at any point in your life it is vitally important to read through the policy terms of a number of insurers to understand the benefits and limitations of the products available and set a budget.

 Having a budget and and understanding the options available you can go about aligning the two to choose a policy which fits your requirements.

 Protecting you and your partner in your new home

 When setting up in a new home there are a range of insurance products to consider in addition to health insurance.
 One of the first products many should consider is Income Protection Insurance.